11.12 The Surface Layer’s Energy Budget

 In Lesson 7, we looked at the energy budget of the average atmosphere.
-Now let’s look at the energy budget in the surface layer.
+Now let’s look at the energy budget at Earth's surface.
 We can think of this budget in terms of energy fluxes and energy storage.
-As you learned in Lesson 2, energy is conserved – it must go somewhere.
+As you learned in Lesson 2, energy is conserved—it must go somewhere.

 There are several basic terms that we can put together in an energy equation that is appropriate for different environments or times of day.
-Upward fluxes will be positive; downward fluxes will be negative.
-The units are .
+The units of the terms are W m–2.

 The main energy terms are:

 : radiation = (solar + atmospheric IR) - Earth IR (Rnet > 0 heats Earth's surface).
 Rnet H L G S

 Using these flux definitions, we can write an equation for the surface energy budget:

 The ratio of sensible heat flux to latent heat flux is called the Bowen ratio:

 - 2 – 6 over semi-arid lands or over crops and forests when the leaves are not out,

 - 0.4 – 0.8 over grasslands and forests during growing season (the ratio is lower when water is abundant and higher when it is dry),